Generalist vs Specialist Consultant: Roles, Pay, and Career Path

 These roles usually hire for one of three things:

-- Existing domain knowledge
+1. Existing domain knowledge (sector or function)

-- Repeated exposure to a narrow client problem set
+3. Repeated exposure to a narrow client problem set

-That is why specialist postings often sound more concrete.
-They mention data, models, regulations, systems, reimbursement, operations, or a named industry.
+That is why specialist postings sound more concrete.
+They name data, models, regulations, systems, reimbursement, operations, or an industry.
 The firm is telling you what it expects you to know on day one.
+This is also where candidates misread the market: a role can sit inside a famous consulting firm and still be specialist.
+Read the practice description, not just the logo.

 How Do Generalists Work Day To Day?